mt5555/remap-ncl/README.md

 remap utilities

-a collection of scripts using NCO, ncremap and TempestRemap to create grids and mapping files
+a collection of scripts using python, NCO, ncremap and TempestRemap to create grids and mapping files

 SCRIP files: